 Mat is survived by his wife Jude and two children, Reuben and Kate, and was a much-loved and respected member of the DELWP family.

-Bill, 60, died when he was struck by a falling tree as he worked on the fireground near Anglers Rest, north of Omeo on 11 January.
+Bill, 60, died when he was struck by a falling tree while trying to contain a blaze near Anglers Rest, north of Omeo on 11 January 2020.

-Bill, from Wonthaggi, is survived by his wife Carol, son Ethan and daughter Steph.
+From Wonthaggi, Bill is survived by his wife Carol, son Ethan and daughter Steph.